flochaz/cdk-deployer/README.md

 As mentionned before the CDKStandaloneDeployer construct rely on [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html).
 It provides default install/build/bootstrap/deploy/destroy command but you can as well specify your own.

 To do so, you have 2 options:
-* Either you have a deploy and destroy buildspec yaml file in your CDK app repository that you can specify using `--deploy-buildspec-name` and `--destroy-buildspec-name`.
-Both are required then.
+* if you have a deploy and destroy buildspec yaml file already existing in your CDK app repository, you can use them by specify `--deploy-buildspec-name` and `--destroy-buildspec-name` options.
 * Or you an specify the install/build/bootstrap/deploy/destroy command using `--install-command`, `--build-command`, `--bootstrap-command`, `--deploy-command` and `--destroy-command`.
 Only `--install-command` is required then.

+#### CDK parameters

+You can also pass parameters to your CDK app through context using the `--cdk-parameters` option.
+It takes a list of key=value pair separated by a space.
+Those parameters will be then customizable by the user when deploying the stack through the AWS CloudFormation Console.

 ## TODO

 - [ ] Add integ test for S3 source
 - [ ] Add integ test for custom buildspec
 - [ ] add CLI option for auto publish of s3 source
-- [ ] add CLI option for parameters
-- [ ] add option (CLI and construct) for custom qualifier

 ## Credits